HB-JK/b-know/README.md

    ```cli
    cp Credential-example.java-example Credential.java
    ```
-6. Change the username, database_name, and password if you have copied the file.
+6. Change the username, database_url, and password if you have copied the file.
 7. Open `App.java` then press run on the top right of the screen, below close button